 :: Advent decorations (Angels) - to encourage us to think about the part they played in the Nativity story

 :: Advent lights - The first of our festive lights that remind us of Jesus (the light of the world)

 bringing light to the darkness

 :: St Nicholas (Playmobil figure) - to remind us of the origins of Santa Claus & why we celebrate St. Nicholas Day on 6th December

 :: A star candle holder for our Advent candle - helping us countdown the days to Christmas Day

 :: A book - The First Noel by Jan Pienkowski.
 A beautiful book which folds out into the shape of a star & tells the story of the Nativity.
 It's so stunning we have it on display as a decoration throughout Advent & Christmas.

 This Advent Box has been a great way to start our preparations for Christmas.
-In the past, it's prompted conversations & questions about the Nativity Story, & been explored by children who've visited our home in the runup to Christmas.
-But for us, the most important thing has been the reminder that amongst all the hustle & bustle of December, the planning, the school plays, shopping etc, Advent offers us a time to prepare & focus as a family on the true meaning of Christmas.
+In the past, it's prompted conversations & questions about the Nativity Story, & been explored by children who've visited our home in the run-up to Christmas.
+But for us, the most important thing has been the reminder that amongst all the hustle & bustle of December, the planning, the school events, shopping etc, Advent offers us a time to prepare & focus as a family on the true meaning of Christmas.
 Making time for this makes Christmas Day truly special.